Khanhnefd/Flair_implement_NER/README.md

     - Python >= 3.7

 4. Training:
-    - Change ... to your proper file location and other constant to whatever name you want
+    - Change GLOVE_PATH, DATA_PATH to your proper file location and other constant to whatever name you want
     - Run train.py

 5. Result: